Abdelazizmakkawi1/SEVEN-SAGES-TEA-COMPANY-SSTC-DATA-MODELING-PROJECT/02-Building-Power-BI-Report-for-Waggle/README.md

 - The second page should focus on insights related to pets using the device.
 - The third page should focus on insights related to the families that own the pets.

-Full PDF report can be found on `Waggle-Report.pdf` file provided on this repo.

 ### Report Tab 1:
 To address the CEO’s questions